 - whole or wild grains like brown or wild rice, quinoa, barley, or wheatberry

-- sourdough bread (which I make myself).
+- sourdough bread (which I make myself with these starter cultures).

 - most importantly, at the diet’s center is an abundance of fruit and all the veggies I can find here in California.